 Testing or quarantines upon arrival in Sweden?

-Starting Feb 6, 2021, Sweden is now requiring visitors from all approved countries to bring a negative antigen, PCR, TMA or LAMP test, taken no longer than 72 hours before arrival.
+Residents of exempted countries need to bring a negative antigen, PCR, TMA or LAMP test, taken no longer than 72 hours before arrival.

 Are Airlines Flying to Sweden Again?

 Yes, flights from all over the EU are flying directly into Swedish airports multiple times daily.
-Flights from the newly approved ‘third-party’ countries are also starting to resume.
+Flights from the newly approved ‘third-party’ countries have also resumed.

 The two biggest airports in Sweden are Stockholm and Gothenburg.